 How long will your data be stored for?

-We only hold your personal information in our systems for as long as is necessary for the purposes outlined above.
+We hold your personal information in our systems only for as long as is necessary for the purposes outlined above.
 We remove personal data from our systems once it is no longer required, in line with our guidelines on how long important information must remain accessible for future use or reference, as well as when and how data can be destroyed when it is no longer needed.

 What data privacy rights do you have?

-You have the right, subject to applicable local data protection legislation, to:
+Under GDPR, you have the right, subject to applicable local data protection legislation, to: